 Your tuition payment (less the $200 non-refundable cancellation fee) will be refunded if we are notified by February 16, 2019 that you need to cancel your registration.

 No refunds are available after February 16, 2019, except on compassionate grounds.
+Accommodations will not be refunded after February 16 under any circumstances.

 In the unlikely event that the course is canceled, CMSC is responsible only for a full refund of the registration fee and not for transportation, hotel accommodations or any miscellaneous expenses.